apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 |cks-upgrade-cluster-form.png|

 upgradeKubernetesCluster API can be used to upgrade a running cluster.
-It takes following parameters as input:
+It takes the following parameters as input:

 - **id** (the ID of the Kubernetes cluster to be upgraded; Required)
 - **kubernetesversionid** (Kubernetes version with which cluster to be launched; Required)

-When the service fails to upgrade the cluster, the cluster will show in Alert state.
-If the upgrade has been successful cluster will show in Running state.
+When the service fails to upgrade the cluster, the cluster will show up in Alert state, else if successful, the cluster appears Running state.

 .. note:: Kubernetes can be upgraded from one MINOR version to the next MINOR version, or between PATCH versions of the same MINOR.
 That is, you cannot skip MINOR versions when you upgrade.
 For example, you can upgrade from 1.y to 1.y+1, but not from 1.y to 1.y+2.
 Therefore, service can upgrade running clusters in the similar manner only.

 Deleting Kubernetes cluster
 ############################

-Both UI and API can be used to delete a created Kubernetes cluster. |cks-delete-action.png| action icon will be available in UI to delete a cluster.

-deleteKubernetesCluster can be used to delete a cluster.
-It takes id of the cluster as the input parameter.
+A kubernetes cluster can be deleted using either the deleteKubernetesCluster API which takes cluster id as the input parameter or the |cks-delete-action.png| action icon from the UI.

-The Kubernetes service runs a background state scanner process which regularly checks for cluster health.
-For clusters in Alert state, this background process verifies their state and moves them to Running state if all node virtual machines for the cluster are running and API server for the cluster is accessible.
+The Kubernetes service runs a background state scanner process which regularly checks the cluster health.
+For clusters in Alert state, this background process verifies their state and moves them to Running state if all node virtual machines of the cluster are running and the API server for the cluster is accessible.

 Working with Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |cks-cluster-details-tab.png|

-Once a Kubernetes cluster is created successfully and it is running state, it can be accessed using kubectl tool using cluster’s kubeconfig file.
-The web dashboard can be accessed by running local proxy using kubectl.
+Once a Kubernetes cluster is created successfully and is in Running state, it can be accessed using the kubectl tool using the cluster’s kubeconfig file.
+The web dashboard can be accessed by running a local proxy using kubectl.
 Deployments in the cluster can be done using kubectl or web dashboard.
 More about deployment in Kubernetes here: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

 Accessing Kubernetes cluster
 #############################